danielpacker/lightsync/README.md

 ## Getting Started

-Just clone the github project, cd into the directory, and run bootRun to build and start the application:
+Clone the github project, cd into the directory, and 'gradle clean build run' to start the application:

 * git clone https://github.com/danielpacker/lightsync.git